-Top 10 Types of Photoshop Filters Explained
+Top 14 Types of Photoshop Filters Explained

-Besides, it is also used by amateurs and hobbyists for their respective projects.
+Besides, it is also used by amateurs and hobbyists for their respective image enhancement projects.
 You may come across many third-party filters that are usually present as plug-ins on the web.
 However, the software itself provides different types of filters in Photoshop that you can use to address your needs.

 What is a filter in Photoshop?